ufukty/gohandlers/docs/reference/glossary/validation-and-custom-types.md

 # Validation & Custom Types

-One of the most powerful features of **gohandlers** is its ability to generate consistent and thorough validation logic—without adding extra boilerplate to your handlers.
+One of the most powerful features of **Gohandlers** is its ability to generate consistent and thorough validation logic—without adding extra boilerplate to your handlers.
 This is made possible by a combination of **validation-aware request structs** and support for **custom types** that encapsulate their own parsing and checking rules.

-In this article, we’ll explore how gohandlers manages validation, how to design custom types, and how to apply both in real-world scenarios.
+In this article, we’ll explore how Gohandlers manages validation, how to design custom types, and how to apply both in real-world scenarios.

 ---